Set Up the Uyuni for Retail Environment

 As starting point, SUSE provides basic templates at https://github.com/SUSE/manager-build-profiles/tree/master/OSImage.
 These templates need to be adapted for specific usecases, for example by including specific applications, configuration settings, and users.

-By default, POS templates do not include a system user.
-You will not be able to login as a user to a system that has been installed with a SUSE provided template.
-However you can use Salt to manage clients without a system user.
-You can use Salt to install a system user after the terminal has been deployed.
+POS image templates and resulting images do not set a system user password.
+You will not be able to login as a system user to a system that has been installed with a SUSE provided template without customization.
+However you can use Salt to manage clients without a system user password.
+You can use Salt to set up a system user password after the terminal has been deployed.

-As a branch id select any alphanumerical string.
+As a branch id select any alphanumerical string with up to 64 characters.

 3. Required System Groups